Isoniazid

 How to Properly Store Isoniazid

-Storing your isoniazid medication correctly is crucial for maintaining its effectiveness and ensuring your safety during treatment.
-This section will provide guidelines on how to store isoniazid safely, as well as the proper disposal of unused or expired medication.
+It is essential to store your isoniazid medication to maintain its effectiveness and ensure your safety throughout the treatment.
+This section will give you guidelines on how to store isoniazid and how to dispose of any unused or expired medication correctly.

 Suitable Storage Conditions for Isoniazid